openvinotoolkit/model_server/example_client/README.md

 # gRPC client examples

-This client can be used to demonstrate connectivity with ie-serving service over gRPC API and TensorFlow server using Predict call.
+This client can be used to demonstrate connectivity with OpenVINO Model Server over gRPC API and TensorFlow server using Predict call.

 ## Requirements